 Their eggs vary in shade from blue, green, olive, aqua and sometimes even pinkish.
-Easter Eggers are exceptionally friendly and a great choice for a family flock.
+Americana are exceptionally friendly and a great choice for a family flock.
+They come in a large variety of colors and patterns and they all have slate colored legs.

 Yearly Egg Production 160 Medium to Large Brown Eggs, mature hen weighs 8 #’s